KuhlTime/hsd-markdown-thesis/README.md

 I have created this repo because I didn't want to have the complexity of a LaTeX project, but still use most of the features provided by the LaTeX language.

 The project includes:
-- A GitHub Action that automatically generates a new PDF release everytime you push to the `main` branch of this repository.
+- A GitHub Action that automatically generates a new PDF release every time you push to the `main` branch of this repository.
 - Scripts to run the compilation locally.
 - Support for BibTex.
 - An API to give access to the generated release over a static url.